Deploy packages using Dynamics CRM Package Deployer and Windows PowerShell

 Import-CrmPackage -CrmConnection $CRMConn -PackageDirectory $MyPackages.PackageAssemblyLocation

-Use the cmdlet to connect to your Dynamics 365 instance
+Use the cmdlet to connect to your environment

-Provide your credentials to connect to your Dynamics 365 (online) or Dynamics 365 (on-premises) instance.
-Running the following command will prompt you to type your user name and password to connect to the Dynamics 365 instance, and we will store it in the
+Provide your credentials to connect to your environment.
+Running the following command will prompt you to type your user name and password to connect to the environment, and we will store it in the

-$Credvariable, and use it later for connecting to your Dynamics 365 server.
+$Credvariable, and use it later for connecting to your Customer Engagement server.

 $Cred = Get-Credential

-Use the following command to get a connection to your Dynamics 365 (online) or Dynamics 365 (on-premises) instance.
+Use the following command to get a connection to your model-driven apps in Dynamics 365, such as Dynamics 365 Sales and Customer Service.
 We will store the connection information in the

 $CRMConn = Get-CrmConnection -DeploymentRegion NorthAmerica –OnlineType Office365 –OrganizationName <your_Org_Name> -Credential $Cred